reallyenglish/ansible-role-poudriere/README.md

 ## `poudriere_make_conf_files`

+This variable is a list of dict.
+Keys in items are described below.

 | Key | Description | Mandatory? |
 |-----|-------------|------------|
 | `name` | file name of the `make.conf(5)` | yes |